The OnLine Taxes (OLT) Free File Edition

 About the Free File Alliance

-Your income must be less than $69,000 as of the 2019 tax year to qualify for the federal Free File Alliance program.
-This is the income you'll report on the tax return you'd file in 2020.
+Your income must be $72,000 or less in the 2020 tax year to qualify for the federal Free File Alliance program.
+This is the income you'll report on the tax return you file in 2021.

-You can print out your tax forms on a link provided on the IRS's Free File website if you earn more than $69,000 in 2019, and they're free as well.
-You'll have to complete them on your own, but the site does offer some minimal guidance.
+You can print out your tax forms on a link provided on the IRS's Free File website if you earn more than $72,000 in 2020, and they're free as well.
+You'll have to complete them on your own rather than with the help of software, but the site does offer some minimal guidance.

-The IRS partners with the Free File Alliance tax software providers to offer this service.
-Tax software providers are free to adjust their income requirements downward, and some do, but OLT adheres to the $69,000 figure.
+The IRS partners with the Free File Alliance software providers to offer this service.
+The providers are free to adjust their income requirements downward, and some do, but OLT adheres to the $72,000 figure.
 This is your adjusted gross income (AGI) after various deductions, not your overall gross income.

-Your AGI must be at least $14,000 to qualify with OLT unless you're Active Duty Military.
+Your AGI must be at least $16,000 to qualify with OLT unless you're active duty Military.

 Some providers also impose age and state restrictions, but OLT doesn't do that.
 And OLT includes a free state return if you qualify for the free federal return.